-Chapter 2: State of the Art
+2. State of the Art

 Aquaponics is based on productive systems that can be found in nature.
-It can be described as the combination of aquaculture and hydroponics and this is where the name comes from: Aqua-ponics [1].
+It can be described as the combination of the aquaculture and hydroponic and this is where the name comes from: aqua-ponic.

-Hydroponic systems rely on the use of nutrients made by humans for optimum growth of plants.
-Nutrients are manufactured from a blend of chemicals, mineral salts and trace elements to form the 'perfect' balance.
-Water in hydroponic systems must be discharged periodically, so that the salts and chemicals do not accumulate in the water which could become very toxic to plants.
+Hydroponic systems rely on the use of nutrients that are man-made for optimum growth of plants.
+Nutrients are manufactured from a blend of blend of chemicals, mineral salts and trace elements to form the 'perfect' balance.
+Water in hydroponic systems must be discharged periodically, so that salts and chemicals do not accumulate in the water that could become toxic to plants.